AIFA–Clara Krause railway station

-AIFA will be the northern terminus of a branch of the Tren Suburbano.
-It will be located in the Municipality of Zumpango, State of Mexico.
-The station is expected to be opened in July 2025.
+The AIFA / Clara Krause railway station is the northern terminus of a branch of the Tren Felipe Ángeles.
+It is located in the Municipality of Zumpango, State of Mexico.
+On 26 April 2026, the station was inaugurated and began operations in the afternoon.
+Clara Krause was the wife of Felipe Ángeles.

+History

+Formerly called AIFA, the construction faced multiple delays, and the opening date has been pushed from 2022, to July 2025, and finally April 2026.

 Overview

-The terminal will be housed in the basement of the user parking building.
-It will provide a fast and efficient service to passengers and employees of Felipe Ángeles International Airport (AIFA), transporting them in a comfortable and safe way between Mexico City and the State of Mexico.
+The terminal is housed in the basement of the user parking building.
+It provides service to passengers and employees of Felipe Ángeles International Airport (AIFA), transporting them between Mexico City and the State of Mexico.

-The station will cover an area of almost 12,000 square meters, and it will have elevators, escalators, service stairs, and closed circuit television and equipment.
+The station covers an area of almost 12,000 square meters, and it will have elevators, escalators, service stairs, and closed circuit television and equipment.

 Connections

-The terminal will be connected to Lines I, II and IV of the Mexibús.
+The terminal is connected to Line I of the Mexibús.

-The stations on Line I to connect with the station are: Loma Bonita, Ozumbilla, San Francisco, Hueyotenco, Tecámac, Haciendas del Bosque (location to be defined), Glorieta Militar, Combustibles, Hacienda and Passenger Terminal.

-Furthermore, to connect the station with Line IV, an extension is planned from the Universidad Mexiquense terminal to AIFA, thus connecting from La Raza in Mexico City to the Aerodrome.
+Furthermore, to connect the station with Line IV, an extension is planned from the Universidad Mexiquense terminal to AIFA, thus connecting from La Raza in Mexico City to the airport.
 It is expected to use the new road on the way to Tonanitla, which has not yet been delivered.